-The Missouri Community College Association (MCCA) has followed the Department of Higher Education statewide guidelines for public postsecondary institutions in establishing college readiness standards for students entering community colleges.
-All students are assessed in mathematics, English, and reading and are required to complete the Accuplacer Next Gen Reading test and the Jefferson College Math Readiness placement tests, or submit official ACT scores prior to enrollment as one measure of assessment.
+The Missouri Community College Association (MCCA) has followed the Missouri Department of Higher Education and Workforce Development statewide guidelines for public postsecondary institutions in establishing college readiness standards for students entering community colleges.
+All students are assessed in mathematics, English, and reading and are required to complete the Accuplacer Next-Generation Reading and Math placement tests or submit official ACT scores prior to enrollment as one measure of assessment.
 Test scores must be within the previous two years of registration.
-Students not meeting readiness standards for admission into certain courses or programs may be enrolled in developmental courses to help them qualify.
+Students not meeting readiness standards for admission into certain courses or programs may be enrolled in developmental and/or corequisite courses to help them qualify.
 Additional measures may be considered to determine placement of students into appropriate college-level courses.
-An official final high school transcript from an accredited high school demonstrating a minimum of a 3.0 cumulative average GPA may be able to serve as reading, English and math placement.
+A final high school transcript demonstrating a minimum cumulative GPA of 3.0 or transfer post-secondary college coursework may be able to serve as reading, English, and math placement.